 The NYDA offers non-financial support to businesses that qualify.
 The support includes mentorship, business consultancy services, market linkages and business management training programmes among others.

-Under non-financial business support services, entrepreneurs will benefit with programmes ranging from mentorship, market linkages, voucher programmes, entrepreneurship and youth cooperative development programmes, and also other necessary business support systems.
+Under non-financial business support services, entrepreneurs will benefit from programmes ranging from mentorship, market linkages, voucher programmes, entrepreneurship and youth cooperative development programmes, and also other necessary business support systems.

-Young people interested in accessing the grant programme will have to commit to participate in the NYDA mentorship and voucher programme for a minimum of 2 years.
+Young people interested in accessing the grant programme will have to commit to participating in the NYDA mentorship and voucher programme for a minimum of 2 years.

 “The focus of the programme is youth entrepreneurs who show potential but are still in need of financial assistance and support”